esl-epfl/pynq-power-ranger/README.md

 | VP        | 1.25 A           | 0.3 mA        |
 | A0        | 3.75 A           | 1.0 mA        |

+> [!WARNING]
-> [WARNING!]
-The onboard ADC of the Pynq-Z2 board has a reference voltage of 1.0 V, which defines the saturation point of the measurement.
+> The onboard ADC of the Pynq-Z2 board has a reference voltage of 1.0 V, which defines the saturation point of the measurement.
 If the current exceeds this value, the measurement will saturate and will not be accurate.

 ### 🧵 Thread-based Measurements
 The software examples provided in this repository use a thread-based approach to continuously monitor the current consumption to accurately estimate energy consumption.
 This allows for real-time data acquisition and processing without blocking the main application.